wang-edward/wang-edward.github.io/_posts/2022-04-09-box-(OP-1-Clone).md

 ## Jan 11th: UI Framework

-Read A Tour of C++, realized my code before was pretty bad.
+Finished reading A Tour of C++, realized my code before was really bad.

 Starting to work on a component based UI system, taking a lot of inspiration from the Flutter framework: